subeash/mvlsi7/experiment/aim.md

 *   Observe and record the exponential increase in current with increasing forward voltage.
 *   Measure the leakage current in the reverse bias condition.
 *   Identify the breakdown voltage where significant current flows in the reverse direction.
 *   Understand the practical implications of the diode's IV characteristics in electronic circuit design and analysis.
+Through this experiment, students and professionals will reinforce their understanding of the theoretical concepts governing diode operation.